galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 >
 {: .hands_on}
 ## UMAP embedding
-With the already reduced dimensionality of the data stored in `X_spectral`, the cells can be further embedded (i.e. transformed into lower dimensions) with {UMAP}.
-UMAP projects the cells and their relationship to each other into 2-dimensional space, which can be easily visualized.
+With the already reduced dimensionality of the data stored in `X_spectral`, the cells can be further embedded (i.e. transformed into lower dimensions) with {UMAP}. **UMAP** projects the cells and their relationship to each other into 2-dimensional space, which can be easily visualized ({% cite McInnes2018%}).

 > <hands-on-title> UMAP embedding </hands-on-title>
 >